statamic/docs/content/collections/docs/revisions.md

 Since Revisions is a Pro feature, make sure you've [enabled Pro](/licensing).

 Enable revisions globally by setting `STATAMIC_REVISIONS_ENABLED=true` in your `.env` file.
 Once done, you can set `revisions: true` on any or all collections you'd like to use revisions.
+Don't forget to restart your server if you use `php artisan serve` or revisions will not work.

 > We recommend leaving Revisions **off** while your site is in development.
 It'll add extra steps to each update to your content.